 }

-The Connect method just starts connection procedure.
+The Connect method just starts the connection procedure.
 The returning value just indicates (if success) that the connection procedure has been started.
 Or that the connection procedure has not been started (in case of error).
-When connection procedure is completed (connection is established or is not established) the OnConnect event fires with the connection result.
+When the connection procedure is completed (the connection is established or is not established), the OnConnect event is called with the connection result code.

 begin